CloudChi/FX-Framework/Summaries_Goals.md

   - FileMaker development environment does not support searching for code elements across codebase, nor support tree view branching
 - Unit testing
   - Unit Testing functions and methodologies are not natively present in FileMaker and have to be built and maintained separately
+- Updating and patching deployed systems
+  - Most FileMaker systems contain too many dependencies to rapidly update without breaking a ton of connections

 ## Goals

+The overall goal of the FX Framework is to build on FileMaker's strengths and lessen or eliminate the weaknesses.

 ### Modularity
   - Modules can be ripped out a replaced with minimal repointing necessary